kubraterzi/kubraterzi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-I graduated from İstanbul Gedik University in 2015
+- 🔭 I graduated from İstanbul Gedik University in 2015
-- 🌱 I’m currently learning ...
-C#, Java, Angular
+- 🌱 I’m currently learning React
-- 📫 How to reach me: ...
-[LinkedIn](https://www.linkedin.com/in/k%C3%BCbra-terzi-7b0b83204/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/k%C3%BCbra-terzi-7b0b83204/)